Find useful guidance and tools to support you in your volunteer role.

 Code of Conduct

-The Code of Conduct applies to all our staff and volunteers.
-It is based on the seven fundamental principles of the Red Cross Red Crescent movement.
+The Code of Conduct applies to all our employees and volunteers.
+It's based on our seven Fundamental Principles.

 Read the Code of Conduct (PDF, 1.3MB)

-The Members' handbook is a detailed document which has everything you need to know about how the New Zealand Red Cross is run.
-It covers a whole range of procedures including voting in Red Cross elections and managing fundraising and branch finances.
-It has useful information for anyone who has a role in an Area Council, Branch or Group.
+Our Regulations detail everything you need to know about how we're run and put our Constitution into practice.
+They cover a range of procedures including voting in Red Cross elections, managing fundraising, and branch finances.
+There's useful information for anyone who has a role in an area council, branch, or group.

 Induction booklet